splunk/observability-workshop/docs/dashboards/editing.md

 ![Data Table](../images/dashboards/data-table.png)

-You see now all 18 rows, each representing a metics time series with a number of columns.
+You now see 18 rows, each representing a metric time series with a number of columns.
 These columns represent the dimensions of the metric.
 The dimensions for `demo.trans.latency` are:

 - `demo_datacenter`
 - `demo_customer`